 Cheryl Blanchard, PhD, Bruce Booth, D. Phil and Stefan Vitorovic, MS, MBA serve on the nominating and corporate governance committee, which is chaired by Stefan Vitorovic, MS, MBA.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
-Our nominating and corporate governance committee was not established until January 6, 2022, when we became a public company, as such it did not meet during the fiscal year ended December 31, 2021.
+During the fiscal year ended December 31, 2022, the nominating and corporate governance committee met 1 time.
 The nominating and corporate governance committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - reviewing and recommending to the board of directors appropriate corporate governance guidelines; - overseeing the evaluation of our board of directors, its committees and management; and - reviewing and discussing with the board of directors corporate succession plans for our Chief Executive Officer and other key officers. - oversee our environmental, social and governance ("ESG") policies and initiatives.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - reviewing and recommending to the board of directors appropriate corporate governance guidelines; - overseeing the evaluation of our board of directors, its committees and management; - reviewing and discussing with the board of directors corporate succession plans for our Chief Executive Officer and other key officers; and - overseeing our environmental, social and governance ("ESG") policies and initiatives.

-The nominating and corporate governance committee considers candidates for Board of Director membership suggested by its members and the Chief Executive Officer.
+The nominating and corporate governance committee considers candidates for board of directors membership suggested by its members and the Chief Executive Officer.
 Additionally, in selecting nominees for directors, the nominating and corporate governance committee will review candidates recommended by stockholders in the same manner and using the same general criteria as candidates recruited by the committee and/or recommended by our board of directors.
 Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this proxy statement under the heading "Stockholder Proposals."
 The nominating and corporate governance committee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our bylaws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Proposals."